LilMDShin/CyClone/README.md

 4. **Build and start containers for the database, api, kafka broker and consumer:**

-    Navigate to the CyClone root directory
+    Navigate to the CyClone directory

     Build and start containers:
     ```Bash